koneru123/summary-assessment/README.md

 For your solution to be considered correct for any problem, at a minimum it must produce the stated output for the inputs given in the prompt (the example).

-Prioritize problems with basic- at the start of their name.
+Warm up problems have basic- at the start of their name.

 ## Disallowed Resources
 - [ ] Previous work of any kind (yours, others', notes, blog posts...)